 The mental state element for Worker’s Compensation fraud (which is a subset of Insurance Fraud) is that the person made the claim or presented some documentation separate from the insurance claim itself with the intention of supporting a false claim.
 See: People v.
 Scofield (1971) 17 Cal.App.3d 1018, 1025–1026

 This means that medical records, a report, a document taking a person off work for a month, an inaccurate bill – can all support an insurance fraud claim.
 This is true even if the documents are sent to an attorney for an injured person rather than to the insurance company itself.
 In a recent case a doctor certified a patient as disabled.
-When the patient appeared to be more physical able than the doctor realized, both the patient and doctor were charged with insurance fraud and worker’s compensation fraud.
+When the patient appeared to be more physically able than the doctor realized, both the patient and doctor were charged with insurance fraud and worker’s compensation fraud.
 (We represented the doctor and charges were dismissed as he did not have a “culpable mental state”.
 In other words, the doctor did not commit fraud.
+However, fraud charges expose the innocent medical doctor to millions of dollars in fines and penalties.
+(Read U.S. government Press Release Here)

 The cases are often hard to understand in terms of what is being charged.
 A count of insurance fraud might have a date range of many years.
 If that is the case, the defense should ask the court to instruct the jury that there must either be one, unbroken and continuing course of conduct or they must unanimously agree on at least one single wrongful act.
 (See People v.
 Dieguez (2001) 89 Cal.App.4th 266, 274–275 In other words, there might have been thousands of documents submitted to an insurance company but the jury has to find one document that was fraudulent, transmitted for the purpose of promoting a fraud and that this transmission was done by the defendant (or someone working with the defendant) and on purpose.